-On the first Sunday in April, Aussies will have to say goodbye to daylight savings time and dial the clocks back one hour (except for those in QLD, NT and WA, where daylight savings doesn’t apply).
+On the first Sunday in April, Aussies and Kiwis will have to say goodbye to daylight savings time and dial the clocks back one hour (except for those in the Australian states of QLD, NT and WA, where daylight savings doesn’t apply).

 Although we’ll gain an hour of precious sleep (hallelujah), this doesn’t mean we’ll suddenly be bright-eyed and bushy-tailed for the week ahead.
-In fact, this sudden change can still —leaving us feeling groggy and tired, even with the extra shut-eye.
+In fact, this sudden change can still disrupt our sleep—leaving us feeling groggy and tired, even with the extra shut-eye.

 With more and more people working from home, the switch this year is going to be particularly tricky.
 Many people already struggle with their sleep when working remotely, and going to bed one hour later only makes it more challenging to get enough rest.

 So how can you adjust to the end of daylight savings time?
 These steps will get your sleep cycle back on track quickly.